top of page

 About Our Association

-Members of the Ohio Writers’ Association receive access to our online community and resources, exclusive publishing opportunities, and access to our workshops, and events.
+Members of the Ohio Writers’ Association gain access to our online community and resource library, exclusive publishing opportunities, and priority access to workshops and events.

 Our Leadership